 This also ensures that your subscribers will see your messages during reasonable hours of the day and allows you to more easily comply with telemarketing laws and regulations, such as the Telephone Consumer Protection Act (TCPA).

-Understanding the Importance of SMS Quiet Hours
+Understanding the Importance of SMS and MMS Quiet Hours

 Since text messages are typically viewed as more intrusive, it is required to send them at times that are legally compliant.
 Under the TCPA in the US and as a best practice in many other countries, text messages should not be sent before 8 am and after 9 pm in the recipient's time zone.
 Note that some individual US states (like Florida) have more restrictive rules, so it’s important to understand the rules applicable to the states and countries your recipients are located in.